canonical/curtin/doc/topics/apt_source.rst

 Cloud-init has a similar feature and depending on he case one has to use the one or the other.
 There is one case where one has to be careful, that is when curtin has to modify a newly installed environment.
 In that on the first boot cloud-init will run and - by its default configuration - overwrite /etc/apt/sources.list again.
-So if your curtin config wanted to control /etc/apt/sources.list content you likely want to seed the following cloud-init with ``apt_preserve_sources_list: true``.
+So if your curtin config wanted to control /etc/apt/sources.list content you likely want to seed the following cloud-init with ``preserve_sources_list: true``.
 That will avoid conflicts between both tools in regard to that file.

 Cloud-init might need to resolve dependencies and install packages in the ephemeral environment to run curtin.